Derived isogenies and isogenies for abelian surfaces: Derived isogeny in positive characteristic

 \subsection{Further remarks}

 From the proof of Theorem \ref{derivediso} $ (i')\Rightarrow (ii')$, we can see that the lifting-specialization argument also works for non prime-to-$p$ derived isogenies.
-Thus we have \begin{theorem} Suppose $X$ and $Y$ are abelian surfaces over $\bar{k}$ with finite height and $\mathrm{char}(k)\neq 2$.
-If $X$ and $Y$ are derived isogenous, then they are quasi-liftable principal isogenous. \end{theorem}
+Thus we have \begin{theorem} Suppose $X_0$ and $Y_0$ are abelian surfaces over $k$ with finite height.
+If $X_0$ and $Y_0$ are derived isogenous, then they are quasi-liftable principally isogenous. \end{theorem}

-Moreover, we believe that the converse of Theorem \ref{genderivediso} also holds. \begin{conjecture} With the same assumptions in Proposition \ref{genderivediso}.
-Then $X$ and $Y$ are derived isogenous if and only if they are quasi-liftable isogenous. \end{conjecture}
+Moreover, we believe that the converse of Theorem \ref{genderivediso} also holds. \begin{conjecture} Two abelian sufaces $X_0$ and $Y_0$ are derived isogenous over $k$ if and only if they are quasi-liftable principally isogenous. \end{conjecture}

-Our approach remains valid once there is a specialization theorem for non prime-to-$p$ derived isogenies.
-According to the proof of Theorem \ref{thm:specialization}, it suffices to know the existence of specialization of Brauer classes of order $p$.
-Following the notations in Theorem \ref{thm:specialization}, this means that the restriction map $\Br(\cX)\to \Br(\cX_\eta) $ is surjective.
-See Remark \ref{rmk:specialization}.
+For this conjecture, our approach remains valid provided that there is a specialization theorem for non prime-to-$p$ derived isogenies.
+According to the proof of Theorem \ref{thm:specialization}, it suffices to establish the existence of specialization of Brauer classes of order $p$.
+Adhering to the notations in Theorem \ref{thm:specialization}, this needs the restriction map is surjective.
+See Remark \ref{rmk:specialization} for further details.